-Craft Lake City, The Center for the Living City and The Temporary Museum of Permanent Change are pleased to announce a new street side display Local Voices: Wake The Hive.
+Craft Lake City is pleased to announce Local Voices: Wake The Hive.
 Presented in partnership with Equality Utah, the outdoor installation will be on view in 14 metal frames, or “plakats,” in downtown Salt Lake City from April 22-June 22, 2019.

 The Local Voices: Wake The Hive installation highlights the work of Equality Utah and the celebrations and challenges currently present in our local LGBTQ+ community, while providing visually inspiring and interactive designs meant to engage viewers and passersby.
 The plakats provide a venue for Utah communities to showcase their talents, work and contributions to Salt Lake City’s cultural enhancement.